 Candy Cane Crunch Cake

-- butter or nonstick cooking spray, for the pans
+- butter or nonstick cooking spray for greasing

-- 1 cup (95 grams) unsweetened non-alkalized cocoa powder
+- 1 cup (95 g) unsweetened non-alkalized cocoa powder

 - 1 teaspoon kosher salt